rickb777/enumeration/README.md

 )
 ```

-Note that the full language specification is flexible, allowing several alternative equivalent syntaxes for declaring constants.
+Note that the full Go language specification is flexible, allowing several alternative equivalent syntaxes for declaring constants.
 The `enumeration` tool only handles the most common two cases, illustrated above.

 Above, `Month` is based on `uint`; the base type does not have to be an `int`; any integer or float base type can be used, for example